 Also known as the income statement.

-Read Profit and Loss Statement for Amazon Sellers to build successful e-business.
+Read the Profit and Loss Statement for Amazon Sellers to build a successful e-business.

 It is a product manufactured or packaged for sale by a brand name, not the manufacturer.